What does a physiotherapist do?

 How can a physiotherapist help?

-The physiotherapist uses the body's own healing potential, modification of sports and daily activities, various manual therapy techniques, physical therapies (cold, hot, ultrasound, electrotherapy, etc.) and independent exercises to fix the techniques to resolve the anxiety as quickly as possible and achieve long-term results.
+Physiotherapists use the body's own healing potential, modification of sports and daily activities, various manual therapy techniques, modalities (cold, hot, ultrasound, electrotherapy, etc.) and independent exercises to resolve pain, discomfort and stiffness as quick as possible.

-Depending on the problem, as a rule, after physiotherapy, manual therapy is started.
+Depending on the problem, as a rule, after your assessment, we will start with a manual therapy session to prep the body for change.
 Manual therapy means that a physiotherapist manipulates the body's soft tissues, joints and nervous system to speed up healing processes, change muscle activation, movement patterns or reduce the load on a certain area of the body to allow rapid healing.

 In addition to manual therapy, the physiotherapist can also use other treatments, such as kinesiotaping, dry needling, acupuncture, Instrument Assisted Soft Tissue Mobilization.